-It is the policy of the university to immediately notify the campus community upon the confirmation of any significant emergency or dangerous situation occurring on the campus involving an immediate threat to the health and safety of students and employees.
-UPD or first-responders can identify certain threats, whether man-made or natural, that allow for the immediate activation of the notification system to communicate the threat to the campus community or to the appropriate segment of the campus community, if the threat is limited to a particular building or segment of the population.
-However, other threats that would allow for the activation may need to be assessed, and consultation with other experts may be required.
+It is the policy of the university to immediately notify the campus community upon the confirmation of any significant emergency or dangerous situation occurring on our campus involving a threat to the health and safety of students, guests and employees.
+UPD identifies certain threats, whether man-made or natural, which leads to the immediate activation of our OKRAlert system communicating the threat to the campus community.
+However, other threats which would allow for the activation may need to be assessed, and consultation with other experts may be required.
 The immediate notification of an emergency event will be issued without delay and take into account the safety of the campus community.
-The only exception is if doing so would compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-When an emergency situation arises, the chief of police or his/her designee will determine the nature and severity of the situation, and if appropriate, will declare an immediate campus threat and authorize activation of the OKRAlert by the UPD or the Office of Communications & Marketing.
+The only exception is if doing so would compromise efforts to assist, to contain, respond to, or otherwise mitigate the emergency.
+In an emergency situation , the chief of police or an incident commander will determine the nature and severity of the situation, and if appropriate, will declare an immediate campus threat and authorize activation of the OKRAlert by the UPD, OIT or the Office of Communications & Marketing.
 Once immediate notification has been made, more detailed follow-up information will be released via email.